ggerrietts/ggerrietts.github.io/_posts/2018-06-28-programmer-productivity.md

 ---
 layout: post
-title: Programmer Productivity through Mastery & Flow
+title: Programmer Productivity Through Mastery & Flow
 date: 2018-06-28
 ---
 So this morning I want to talk about programmer productivity.
 To discuss it, I will lean on two ideas: mastery and flow.
 Both come from psychology and I’m qualified to talk about neither.
 But since I’m a white guy in his 40’s I won’t let that stop me.

-Flow is an idea introduced by Mihaly Csikszentmihalyi in his book, Flow.
+Flow is an idea introduced by Mihaly Csikszentmihalyi in his book, _Flow_.
 You should read it.

 Most programmers are familiar with flow as I think of it.
 It’s that heady space where the context is all loaded in your head and your purpose is clear and the code is unfolding in front of you.
 You’re finally getting something done!
 Cue the